Erich Brenter

-Erich Brenter (born February 23, 1941) is an Austrian who was noted for his skill at skibobbing.
+Erich Brenter (23 February 1941 – 2 April 2024) was an Austrian who was noted for his skill at skibobbing.
 In 1964 he set the world record for downhill skibobbing speed, with a recorded top speed of 102 mph.
 He reportedly held that record for 30 years.
-He is married to a Norwegian named Ranheid and is CEO of Brenter Snowbike.
+He was married to a Norwegian named Ranheid and was CEO of Brenter Snowbike.